 Students are automatically considered for a Federal Pell Grant when they file the Free Application for Federal Student Aid (FAFSA).
 Students may receive a Federal Pell Grant for enrollment in one or more credits.

-The amount of the grant is determined by using the payment schedule issued to all eligible institutions by the U.S. Department of Education which is based on the Expected Family Contribution (EFC), the student enrollment status (whether you are a full-time, three fourth time, half-time or less than half-time student), the period of enrollment, and the cost of education.
-A student must be enrolled and eligible for payment at the time the Student Aid Report (SAR) or Institutional Student Information Record (ISIR) is received.
+The amount of the grant is determined by the student aid index (SAI), the student’s enrollment intensity, the period of enrollment, and the cost of education.
+A student must be enrolled and eligible for payment at the time a valid Student Aid Report (SAR) or Institutional Student Information Record (ISIR) is received.

 Federal Supplemental Educational Opportunity Grant (FSEOG)